d3nd3/dota-report-timestamps/README.md

     -   Special hero assets (e.g., Wraith King Arcana) can alter the scoreboard layout.
 -   **Mouse Tracking**: The tool tracks the mouse cursor position of players when they have the scoreboard open to detect clicks on the report button area.
 -   **Replay Download**: The tool can automatically download replays from Valve's servers via Stratz API integration.
+-   **Replay Availability**: The time limit for downloading regular Dota 2 replays from the server is generally around 7 to 14 days (one to two weeks) after the match is played.
+Valve (Dota 2's developer) deletes older replays to manage storage, as millions of games are played every week.
+If a replay download fails with errors like "replay not found" or "404", the replay may have expired and is no longer available on Valve's servers.
 -   **Rate Limiting**: All OpenDota polling is throttled to ~30 requests per minute, and downloads are serialized to avoid hitting API limits.
 -   **Fallback Mechanism**: If Stratz fails to provide replay info, the tool attempts to use Steam WebAPI (if configured) and finally falls back to OpenDota parsing.
 -   **Replay Salt**: Valve's `IDOTA2Match_570/GetMatchDetails/v1` endpoint is broken for 7.36+ matches (500 or empty), so the only reliable salt sources are GC bots (e.g. go-dota2/node-dota2) or third parties like OpenDota/Stratz when they have processed the match.